AmerAlwan/wordle/README.md

 Website: https://werdle.herokuapp.com/game <br />
+Note: The following features are currently not working: <br />
-Note: Profile Page is not working on mobile.
+* Profile Page is not working on mobile.
 Please only use browser version when viewing profile page
+* Daily mode not working